 Premium Eco Queen Murphy Wall Bed

-3 piece front panel is very light and easy to assemble.
+3 pieces front panel is very light and easy to assemble.

 2 support bars to ensure keep the mattress from sagging.